pyroesp/Sokkuri/README.md

 "そっくり" means "indistinguishable" or "dead ringer".
 Sokkuri will find duplicate files through hashing.

-## Current Stage
+## Current Stage: Working
 - Getting file list
 - SHA256 library tested
+- Added multithreading
 - Create a CSV file, out.txt, with path/name/hash
 - Create a CSV file, sokkuri.txt, with only duplicate files
 - Cleanup ok

-- TODO: Hash using multithreading

 ## Hashed files
 For now I've hardcoded that only jpg/jpeg/png files would be hashed as that was my use case.
 I do intend to change that in the future to allow any file to be hashed.

+## How to use
+Run the program as follows:
+> sokkuri.exe "C:\root\folder"

 ## Dependencies
 This program uses the WIN API to get a list of files from folders and subfolders.